Unaisai/BSE_Template_Portfolio/index.md

 # First Milestone
 During my first Milestone, I started by putting together the parts so that they can be in places that had utility for later code and programs.
-In order to test the hardware, I used a test program to run the motors in all directions to make sure that everything is hooked up correctly.
+In order to test the hardware, I used a test program to run the motors in all directions to make sure that everything is hooked up correctly. however I began to have some issues when the motors didn't work in unisen.
+While troubleshooting,iI learned how to hot wire my rover in order to isolate the problem.
+I started by manually putting the rover into forward and backward

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=GgeViYFkuSQ&list=PLe-u_DjFx7esyGQXsR2Gd7iuHZbkNE11n" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>